 ASCO 2026 Glioma Panel: New Data, Ongoing Debate

-The conversation quickly moved beyond the data toward a more complicated reality: even as evidence matures, many of the most important clinical questions remain unanswered.
+The conversation quickly moved beyond the data toward a more complicated reality.
+Even as evidence matures, many of the most important clinical questions remain unanswered.
+While all four panelists agree the updated data reinforces confidence in IDH inhibition, they repeatedly returned to a central question regarding the right time to intervene.

 Should treatment begin shortly after surgery, even when only microscopic disease remains?
 Or should therapy be deferred until there is visible radiographic growth?